littlehifive/dads_matter_cleaning/README.md

 - All Communication questions which have multiple choices require at least 3 responses.
 So I count the number of letters in the open responses, and if it is smaller than 3 (and when the answer to the main question is 1/yes), I reassign 2/sometimes to replace the 1/yes in the main question.
 - For pers2, at least 4 responses are needed.
 So I count the number of letters in the open responses of pers2, and if it is smaller than 4 (and when the answer to the main question is 1/yes), I reassign 2/sometimes to replace the 1/yes in the main question.

+*4. Fix 999s in interview_type based on interview_date*
+- ID 30, interview_date changed to 2 because only 3 is available for that survey_id
+- ID 41, 47, 38, 48, 49, 51, 33, 59, 28, interview_date changed to 1 based on earliest date in each survey_id
+- ID 51 and 220 (survey_id 34206001) have the exact same date, but not identical date in the other variables.
+One should be age 22m and the other 24m.
+The baseline date should be incorrect but not sure what the replacement date value should be.
+The 999 in interview_type is currently set to be 1 because 22m < 24m.

 *remaining checks:*
 - Check conditional sentences in the form and if that matches up with the data
 - Check if age_form matches with the actual date sequence
 - Check survey_id (ask Aaron)